 The Phlebotomy Certificate Program accepts a maximum of fifteen (15) students each fall and spring semester.
 The application deadline for the fall semester is April 15, and the spring semester deadline is November 15.
 Applications may be completed online prior to the respective semester deadline.
 Late applications will be considered if space is available.
-Contact the Health Sciences Division at (405) 733-7359, or click to email the Program Director for further information about the Phlebotomy Certificate Program.
+Contact the Health Sciences Division at (405) 733-7359, or click to email us for further information about the Phlebotomy Certificate Program.

 Professional courses (HSPC designation) are offered during the daytime only.
 The other courses may be taken during the day or evening.